Navigation & Path Planning

 • Nav2 uses DWB (Dynamic Window Based) controller by default

-• Simulates many possible velocity commands forward in time
+• Simulates many velocity commands forward in time, scores each trajectory

 • Picks the best-scoring trajectory and sends velocity commands